MushroomObserver/mushroom-observer/doc/glosssary.md

 ### Terms to Include

-- Include mycology-specific terms, especially those relating to the identification, taxonomy, nomenclature, and ecology of macrofungi -- avoid terms lacking a mycology-specific definition.
+- Include mycology-specific terms, especially those relating to the identification, taxonomy, nomenclature, and ecology of macrofungi.
+   Avoid terms lacking a mycology-specific definition, other than Latin technical terms commonly used in mycology.
    <details>
    <summary>Examples</summary>

+   good: `aborts`.
+(Mycological definition differs from the ordinary English meaning.)

+   good: `abaxial`.
+(Latin technical term commonly used in mycology)

    good: `character`.
-(Has a special meaning in mycology.)

    good: `club fungi`

-   bad: `Calcareous`.
-(Lacks mycology-specific definition.)
+   bad: `abraded` (An  English word lacking a mycology-specific definition.)

    bad: `Cell`